 E=# Sites; F=Fewer than # Sites; G=More than # Sites; X= Unknown; Y=Not relevant

-5.7 Additional information (if at least one Site): Please give the name and official number of the Site or Sites.
+5.7 Additional information:if at least one Site for example ): Please give the name and official number of the Site or Sites.

+5.8 Resolution VI.13 urges Parties to give priority to providing the Secretariat with maps and completed Ramsar Information Sheets (RIS) on Ramsar wetlands for all sites designated for the Ramsar List, and to revise this data at least every six years.
+If your country has not updated its RIS as required, please describe the challenges it faces in this regard.

 Target 7.
 Sites that are at risk of change of ecological character have threats addressed {2.6.}.